KogarashiNetwork/Kogarashi/book/gas_limit.md

 ## Zero Knowledge Friendly

 The data structure is the trade off between security and workload.
 We use the account base data structure because the gas limit is the main bottleneck.
-We describe the solutions for the security problems when we use the `account base` data structure in [Attack Protection](1_6_attack_protection.md) section.
 We are going to support Wasm because it's high performance and we can optimize the workload on blockchain.
 We don't have a plan to support EVM now so our blockchain doesn't have compatible with Ethereum contracts.